Table of Contents

 During the first quarter of 2019, Dutch multinational APM Terminals, a subsidiary of Danish sea cargo transport giant Maersk, formally opened an ocean trade complex valued at 885 million euros at Port of Moín on Costa Rica’s Caribbean coast.

-Located a distance of 379 kilometers from the strategic Panama Canal, the new Moín Container Terminal (TCM) allows for the docking of the largest vessels that access the canal to make the crossing between the Atlantic and Pacific Oceans.
+Located a distance of 379 kilometers (235.5 miles) from the strategic Panama Canal, the new Moín Container Terminal (MCT) allows for the docking of the largest vessels that access the canal to make the crossing between the Atlantic and Pacific Oceans.

-The Port of Moín will be Latin America’s most efficent
+The Port of Moín will be Latin America’s most efficient

 A major hub for transoceanic shipping